albeorla/ad-optimizer-rl/README.md

 > **An intelligent reinforcement learning system that automates and optimizes advertising campaigns for e-commerce t-shirt businesses across multiple platforms, maximizing profitability through continuous learning.**

+Note: The code has been modularized into separate files for clarity and maintainability.
+See the Project Structure section below for details and updated commands.

 ## 📋 Table of Contents

 - [Overview](#-overview)